Five Hungry Joes

 Filed under: 2004-2006 Weightlifting | Tags: , , , , ,

 Released in the Summer of 2004 this was a single track promo CD sent to hip and cool radio stations for a wee spin before the release of fourth album ‘Weightlifting’.
-The black sheep of the album, ‘Welcome Back’ sits a bit out of place with the other album tracks, but it’s still a belter.

-As you can see, there’s not much to it, just the plain old CD and a photocopied insert.
+There’s not much to it, just the plain old CD and a photocopied insert.

 It’s rare!